home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 State updates also need to be re-published after a config as been processed.
 This can also be done by publishing `retained` messages.
-As soon as a config is received (or replayed from a retained message), the setup will subscribe any state topics, an this will trigger, if a retained message is available at a state topic, that this messages will be replayed, so the state can restore for this topic.
+As soon as a config is received (or replayed from a retained message), the setup will subscribe any state topics.
+If a retained message is available at a state topic, this message will be replayed so that the state can be restored for this topic.

 <div class='note warning'>